 In this preflight example, a wait period of 120 seconds is added using sleep bash command if the USB ports have been reset in an attempt to revive the MM CareLink stick.
-This preflight example also shows how bash commands can be chained together with the bash && ("and") or || ("or") operators to execute different subsequent commands depending on the output code of a previous command (interpreted as "true" or "false").
+This preflight example also shows how bash

 You may experiment using \$ openaps preflight under different conditions, e.g. with the CareLink stick connected or not, or with the pump close enough or too far away from the stick.